 So, when white people tell me they “don’t see color,” or “racism is dead,” or “that doesn’t happen around here,” despite what they see on the news, I grow more frustrated.
 There have been studies published recently about the psychological trauma all the shootings of unarmed black people has on people of color in America.
 These studies have examined how the constant stress impacts both the physical and mental health of black people in America and yet there is so much vitriol surrounding movements like Black Lives Matter or Taking a Knee to protest the injustices occurring to people of color every day.
 It seems that many people not only don’t want to admit that there is a privilege to being white in America, they want to force a situation where people of color are not even allowed to voice how this discrepancy is impacting their families and themselves.
 So on top of robbing people of color of equal treatment, they want to rob them of their voices as well.
 It’s an attitude of, “How dare you stick-up for yourself!”

 Every day I look at the news, and I become increasingly worried about my family.
 I get nervous when my husband leaves the house, or when my kids are out on their own.
 My husband has been stopped in our town for no reason other than his skin color, surrounded by multiple cops cars, all while trying to pick up the kids from daycare.
 The stop ended only after the policeman saw his address on his license, “Oh!
 You live here.
 How long have you lived here?
 You can go.”
 He’s been pulled over coming out of the driveway because he, “fit the description.”
 The police called me to ask me who he was to me and why he was out so late.
-Being that I was pregnant and had a late night craving, I explained that he was getting me something to eat.
+Being that I was pregnant and had a late-night craving, I explained that he was getting me something to eat.
 Insane.
 I see people calling police on people of color BBQing, swimming at the pool, kids selling water, working at their landscaping jobs.
-It’s getting worse than ever.
+Unfortunately, this isn’t because it’s getting worse, it’s because it’s getting filmed.

 As a Christian I find myself dealing with the same problems in the church.
 It’s heartbreaking to see other people who profess to be Christians spewing hatred at people of different skin tones and nationalities.
 Christians themselves benefit from Christ’s inclusivity of people of different nationalities and races.
 He not only accepted gentiles, but He purposefully reached out to non-Jews.
 We need to recognize this and do what Jesus would do – come together – all people – all races.